qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 The first time you use the WMS feature in QGIS, there are no servers defined.

-Begin by clicking the |mActionAddWmsLayer| :sup:`Add WMS layer` button on the toolbar, or selecting :menuselection:`Layer --> Add WMS Layer...`.
+Begin by clicking the |addWmsLayer| :sup:`Add WMS layer` button on the toolbar, or selecting :menuselection:`Layer --> Add WMS Layer...`.

 The dialog :guilabel:`Add Layer(s) from a Server` for adding layers from